All articles

 Niels Bosman5 min read

-Gardenly vs MyGardenGPT: Which AI Garden Tool Should You Use in 2026?
+Gardenly vs MyGardenGPT: AI Garden Tools Compared (2026)

 Gardenly and MyGardenGPT are both AI tools for garden planning, but they’re not really competing on the same axis.
 Gardenly is a visual AI garden design tool — you upload a photo, you get a redesigned image back.
 MyGardenGPT is a text-based AI gardening assistant — you describe what you have and want, and it gives you plant recommendations and design advice in conversation form.